stefanct/zephyr-riscv/README.md

     - Equations:

-        Don't be confused that the equations in the sheet are given a little more explicitly than in the report (ADD LINK).
+        Don't be confused that the equations in the sheet are given a little more explicitly than in the report.
 Indeed, those are completely equivalent formulations.
 The following correspondance may help:

         | Name <br> report| Name <br> orign sheet| Cell <br> Params tab |
         | ----------------|:--------------------:| --------------------:|